nasa/Transform-to-Open-Science/Organizing_OS_Activities/readme.md

 - [townhall or session](./townhall/readme.md)
 - [workshops](./workshops/readme.md)

-To access our general open science resources including suggested trainings, publications, and like-minded organizations, head to our [Open Science Cookbook](/Open_Science_Cookbook/readme.md).
+To access our general open science resources including suggested trainings, publications, and like-minded organizations, head to our [Open Science Guide](/Open_Science_Cookbook/readme.md).

 Interested in activities to elevate the Year of Open Science?
-You can find those in your [Year of Open Science Cookbook](/Year_of_Open_Science_Cookbook/readme.md).
+You can find those in your [Year of Open Science Collaboration Guide](/Year_of_Open_Science_Cookbook/readme.md).